Barogthor/SevenConcurrencyModels/FirstWeek/readme.md

   graphs differ from one computer to another ?
 If you could run it on a computer with 32 cores, do you think you would see anything close to a 32x speedup ?

+There is no further improvement (x4-5 speedup) after 6-8 threads working in parallel to count words on my computer  (12 core or 20 threads) and sometimes the queue has 0 page waiting to be processed so it's not impossible though short that some worker thread are waiting the queue to be filled.
+In this case, even if more threads are added they won't speedup, they might slow down though not much and will experience longer starving state and by doing so wasting computer resources.